oxheadalpha/tezos-k8s/DEVELOPMENT.md

 - If you would like to build all of our images without using Devspace to deploy (you might want to do a `helm install` instead), you can run `devspace build -t dev --skip-push`.

-- Due to a current limitation of devspace, multiple profiles cannot be used at one time.
-Therefore, devspace will watch `zerotier` files even if tezos nodes are not configured to use it via `mkchain`.
-Preferably `zerotier` would also be a profile in addition to `rpc-auth` being one.

 - If you find that you have images built but Devspace is having a hard time getting them and/or is producing errors that don't seem to make sense, you can try `rm -rf .devspace` to remove any potentially wrong state.

 # Helm Charts